The New York Public Library YouTube channel thumbnail

 What type of content does The New York Public Library make?

-The New York Public Library creates educational and archival content, as evidenced by titles like Explore The Polonsky Exhibition of The New York Public Library's Treasures, 'Political Prisoner' with Dalila Scruggs, Winnie-the-Pooh with Charles Cuykendall Carter, The Bill of Rights with Julie Golia, and The Columbus Letter with NYPL President Tony Marx.
-The channel uploads infrequently, with an average of about 0.2 uploads per week, and videos averaging approximately 2.6K views.
+The NYPL creates educational and cultural content based on video titles such as Explore The Polonsky Exhibition of The New York Public Library's Treasures, 'Political Prisoner' with Dalila Scruggs, Winnie-the-Pooh with Charles Cuykendall Carter, The Bill of Rights with Julie Golia, and The Columbus Letter with NYPL President Tony Marx.
+They upload about 0.2 times per week (roughly one video every five weeks) and average about 2.6K views per video.

 How do we determine which channels are similar to The New York Public Library?